asmith1/iot-final-proj/README.md

 - //shut down in case sensors are disconnected
 - Notify user if sensors are failing too much (Maybe via grafana?)
 - use grafana to visualize data
-- project documentation (Only missing Grafana screenshot, device picture and final review)
+- project documentation (Only missing Grafana screenshot, http format, device picture and final review)
-- presentation (Igna working on t)
+- presentation          (Only missing Grafana screenshot, http format, device picture and final review)
 - [optional] have the user control the parameters of temperature and humidity remotely

 ## References: